MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

    az acr private-endpoint-connection list -r <registry-name> --query "[?privateLinkServiceConnectionState.description=='Egress for Microsoft.MachineLearningServices/workspaces/onlineEndpoints'].{Name:name, status:privateLinkServiceConnectionState.status}"
    ```

    In the response code, verify that the `status` field is set to `Approved`.
-If not, use the following command to approve it.
+If the value isn't `Approved`, use the following command to approve the connection.
 Replace `<private-endpoint-name>` with the name returned from the preceding command.

    ```azurecli
    az network private-endpoint-connection approve -n <private-endpoint-name>